 - Eyeless Face: Many of the creatures haunting Jacob have no eyes.

-- Fan Disservice: Elizabeth Pena, dancing suggestively while sweating?
+- Fan Disservice: Elizabeth Peña dancing suggestively while sweating?
 Hot.
-Elizabeth Pena dancing suggestively while sweating whilst being molested and then impaled by some sort of demon/angel?
+Elizabeth Peña dancing suggestively while sweating whilst being molested and then impaled by some sort of demon/angel?
 Not so much.
 In fact, Pena could not do the scene unless her closest friend was her dance partner.

 - Flash Forward: Jacob projects himself into the early 80s, while dying in Vietnam in the early 70s.

 - Foreshadowing: All of the ads in the subway are anti-drug ads, including one that says being on drugs is like Hell.
 Think about it.

 - Freeze-Frame Bonus: Plenty.
 Like when Jezzie transforms briefly into something with black eyes and a gummed mouth with tiny teeth.

 - Government Conspiracy: One of the plot threads involves a mysterious drug.
 At one point, Jacob finds out his entire war record has been erased, and all the people who knew him are being killed off one by one.
 Jacob is approached by a man claiming to be a military chemist who says that Jacob's unit was experimented on with a hallucinogen that caused them all to go insane and kill each other.
 The final card informs that BZ had been used on American troops during the Vietnam War.